QihanQG/ECS-179-Final-Project/ProjectDocument.md

 *Email: cgyliu@ucdavis.edu*
 *Github: *ccc2d8850

-As the project producer, I maintained effective communication channels and project management practices throughout our development cycle.
-Our team primarily collaborated through a dedicated Discord channel, where we documented key technical discussions ranging from map terrain challenges to enemy animation implementations and turret integration specifics.
+Throughout the development cycle, my role as producer focused on maintaining clear communication and project organization.
+Most of our day-to-day coordination happened through Discord, where we kept detailed records of technical discussions ranging from map terrain problems to enemy animation implementations and building system integrations.
-We have two crucial meetings: an initial planning session to align on roles and responsibilities, and a pre-deadline coordination meeting to ensure proper integration of all game functionalities.
-These meetings proved highly effective, particularly the final coordination session which helped us efficiently resolve outstanding integration issues.
+We had two crucial full-team meetings.
+The first was our initial planning session where we broke down the project into manageable components and assigned roles based on everyone's will - Maxim would handle animations and assets, Brian would work on UI, Penelope would focus on movement systems, and Qihan would develop turret mechanics, while I would manage the building systems and overall project coordination.
+The second meeting was our pre-deadline coordination session where we identified and resolved several critical integration issues between different game systems.
-For tracking project progress, I conducted weekly progress check-ins with team members, monitoring adherence to our initial gameplan timeline.
-While we experienced a slight delay in the final week, the team generally maintained good progress throughout development.
-The success of our source control workflow was particularly noteworthy, with minimal merge conflicts despite parallel development streams.
+We conducted weekly progress check-ins between team members through Discord, tracking our adherence to the initial timeline and adjusting tasks as needed.
+These check-ins helped us identify potential bottlenecks early, like challenges with the building instances or animation integration issues.
+While we experienced a slight delay in the final week due to some complex integration challenges, the team maintained steady progress throughout most of the development cycle.
+For project organization, we established a structured Git workflow that helped minimize merge conflicts despite having multiple team members working on interconnected systems.
+We used feature branches for major implementations and maintained clear communication about when changes were being merged into the main branch.
+This approach proved particularly valuable when integrating the building systems with other game components like turret placement and enemy pathing.

+All our planning documentation and progress tracking can be found here:

 Project timeline (inside initial gameplan): https://docs.google.com/document/d/1GZWn_SmqQvAIgVN7532S8e85JhK0-5KoybL1oGKh4r8/edit?tab=t.0

 Progress report : https://docs.google.com/document/d/1KQmFBPK5jppJ9UUhGbMz5CHWgYjXk1dk-KPUlCqqudk/edit?tab=t.0

+Looking back, while there were certainly challenges in coordinating a complex game project, our structured approach to communication and project management helped us deliver a functional and integrated game experience.

 ## User Interface and Input